johnhickok/LdotCook/README.md

 # LdotCook
 Some Resources

 <a href="https://leafletjs.com/" target="_blank">Leaflet Home Page</a>: Note the tutorials, docs, downloads, plugins, and code samples.
-Beware.
-There is a lot of material here.

 <a href="" target="_blank">Leaflet Providers</a>: When you are new to Leaflet, here is a useful page for adding basemap layers for free from various providers.
 https://leaflet-extras.github.io/leaflet-providers/preview/